-A tip lawn mower is not very hard but strategic.
-Always tip lawn mower on its exhaust side.
-And make sure on the side that does not have a carburetor so that the mower’s fuel does not leak out.
+Tipping a lawn mower is not very hard but strategic.
+Always tip the mower on its exhaust side.
+And make sure on the side that does not have a carburetor.

-Also, make sure the gas and oil caps are screwed on tightly before tipping the mower.
+Also, the gas and oil caps are screwed on tightly before tipping the mower.

 Remove and clean the lawn mower blades

 Now you put on your hand gloves and use a socket wrench to remove the blade mounting bolt and keep the blades on your other hand.
 Also, be careful not to lose any bolt washers or mounting hardware because we will reuse these washers or equipment.

 Use a rag, and it takes a few minutes to clean the blade before sharpening it.

 3 Proven Methods to Sharpen the Blade Easily

 These are very convenient tools for cutting down the edge of the blade quickly.